 Polynesian cuisine: what is it, and why should it be in your mouth?
 2 Reviews

-Try a special shellfish menu from 7pm-11.30pm for the month (Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday)
+Try a special shellfish menu from 7pm-11.30pm for the month at this Polynesian themed restaurant (Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday)

 - Picture 1 of 2